SimonWoodtli/zet/20230303072940/README.md

 1. `sudo su`
 1. Partition your drive, see [cha.
 1.][1.]
 1. Mount the required partitions, see [cha.
 2.][2.]
-1. get git: `nix-env -iA nixos.git`
+1. Get git: `nix-env -iA nixos.git`
-1. clone flake: `git clone https://github.com/SimonWoodtli/nixos-config.git /mnt/etc/nixos`
+1. Clone flake: `git clone https://github.com/SimonWoodtli/nixos-config.git /mnt/etc/nixos`
-1. install it: `cd` into repo and `nixos-install --flake .#<NixOSSysConfig`
+1. Install it: `cd` into repo and `nixos-install --flake .#<NixOSSysConfig`
-1. reboot
+1. Reboot
-1. bug, need to rm config: `sudo rm -r /etc/nixos/configuration.nix`
+1. Bug, need to rm config: `sudo rm -r /etc/nixos/configuration.nix`
-1. move your flake repo to a place in your /home/<user> dir, change owner too.
+1. Move your flake repo to a place in your /home/<user> dir, change owner too.
    Or just simply reclone it
 1. Congratulations you are all setup! 🎉

 [1.]: <#1-format-disk>